mliszcz/dotfiles/README.md

-dotfiles, configurations and bootstrapping cookbook
+dotfiles, configurations and bootstrapping playbook